 Medicare Supplement Plans in Connecticut

-Also called Medigap, Medicare Supplement Insurance in Connecticut is an important supplemental insurance plan to have.
-This Medicare coverage helps to fill in the gaps that Original Medicare doesn’t.
-Original Medicare is made up of Part A and Part B.
+Also called Medigap, Medicare Supplement Insurance in Connecticut is an essential supplemental insurance plan.
+This Medicare coverage helps to fill in the gaps that Original Medicare doesn't.
+Original Medicare comprises Part A and Part B. Part A: Hospital Insurance.

 – Medical expenses